mdpetters/DifferentialMobilityAnalyzers.jl/docs/DOCUMENTATION.md

 ## Documentation

 ### Overview
-The main documentation of the package is described in a manuscript submitted ([preprint](https://)) for [Open Access](https://en.wikipedia.org/wiki/Open_access) publication to the journal [Aerosol Science & Technology](https://www.tandfonline.com/action/journalInformation?journalCode=uast20).
+The main documentation of the package is described in a manuscript submitted  for Open Access publication to the journal [Aerosol Science & Technology](https://www.tandfonline.com/action/journalInformation?journalCode=uast20).
 In addition, a series of [Jupyter](http://jupyter.org/) notebooks provides example usage and additional detailed documentation.
 The Jupyter notebooks also serve as formal supplement to the manuscript.
 This remainder of this document is structured as follows.

 1. Why Julia?
 2. Managing Expectations (for Newcomers to Julia)
 3. Installation & Getting Started
-4. Supplementary Notebooks
+4. Package Documentation

 ### 1. Why Julia?
-This software started as a MATLAB script to model the response function of a specific [instrument](https://www.tandfonline.com/doi/abs/10.1080/02786826.2016.1221050) developed and used in my laboratory.
-Over time the project morphed from a script performing a single task to a more formal language that could be used to express differential mobility analyzer response functions in a unified way.
-Implementation of this language required formalisms that MATLAB did not adequately support, including recursion over lambda expressions, support of the constructs map and mapreduce, full Unicode support within the actual code, and the ability to create and share code and visualizations that non-expert programmers can interact with in a meaningful way.
+This software started as a MATLAB script to model the DMA response function of a specific [instrument](https://www.tandfonline.com/doi/abs/10.1080/02786826.2016.1221050) developed and used in my laboratory.
+Over time the project morphed from a script performing a single task to a more formal language that could be used to express differential mobility analyzer response functions in a more general manner.
+Implementation of this language required formalisms that MATLAB did not support, including recursion over lambda expressions, support of the constructs map and mapreduce, full Unicode support within the actual code, and the ability to create and share code and visualizations that non-expert programmers can interact with in a meaningful way.
 I also wanted the entire software suite to be free software.

-[Julia](https://julialang.org/) is a relatively young programming language that is a promising to bridge general and scientific computing.
+[Julia](https://julialang.org/) is a relatively young programming language that promises to bridge general and scientific computing.
 The language bears some resemblance to MATLAB syntax.
 In many ways Julia code is intuitive and ideally suited for scientific programming.
 Julia is a dynamically-typed programming language that can rival C or FORTRAN execution speeds.
-It supports all of the above mentioned requirements to design the language.
-In addition, Julia has an excellent package managing system that allows straightforward installation of the new packages and it's dependencies, which is a great advantage to entrain new users to the language community.
+It supports all of the above mentioned requirements.
+In addition, Julia has an excellent package managing system that allows straightforward installation of the new packages and their dependencies.

 ### 2. Managing Expectations (for Newcomers to Julia)
 Although Julia is promising, the above advantages come at some cost.